AndreiVladescu/XorCrypt-Asm/README.md

 ### Test parameters

-The benchmark is made using a python script, that will call `subprocess` for each variant of the XorCrypt, AVX2 and GPR.
+The benchmark is made using a python script, that will call `subprocess` for each variant of the XorCrypt, AVX2, GPR and a C program that compiles with `gcc -O3` and `gcc -O0`.
 Test bins are 100MB and 1GB random data from `/dev/urandom`:
 ```bash
 dd if=/dev/urandom of=random_1GB.data bs=1M count=1000 status=progress
 ```
 I tested 10 times for each run and picked the median time, so as not to skew the benchmark with outliers, such as caching the memory inside CPU.

+#### Benchmark of only xorcrypt with assembly
 ![Benchmark Graph](benchmark.jpg)

 Median times 100MB: